Mearitek/MeariSdk/iOS/docs/MeariKit SDK Instruction.md

 ```
 【Description 】
-     Check if the latest version is available from the server
+     Check whether the latest version is available from the server
 【Function】
      /**
       @param deviceSn